Sei Giga: Introduction

 Autobahn further reduces latency by lowering the number of communication rounds.
 While Tendermint typically requires three full rounds of message exchanges to finalize a block, Autobahn’s optimized protocol reaches consensus in $1.5$ roundtrips in Sei Giga.
 Fewer rounds of communication directly translate into lower per-block latency and, consequently, higher overall throughput.
 Additionally, Autobahn supports parallel slot execution where new consensus slots can begin before previous ones are fully committed.
 This pipelining ensures that the system continuously processes proposals without waiting for each individual block’s final commitment.
 Combined with an efficient view-change mechanism that quickly recovers from network blips or faulty leaders, Autobahn maintains high performance even under suboptimal conditions.
 Alongside pipelined block production, Sei Giga’s Autobahn allows for asynchronous block execution, unlike Tendermint, meaning we reach consensus over the ordering of transactions in a block and agree on the state later; this ensures that execution never becomes a bottleneck in the block production process.

-The execution process is fully pipelined with parsing, address recovery, and signature verification happening in parallel to avoid bottlenecks in the execution process in a new client rewritten since v2.
+The execution process is fully pipelined with parsing, address recovery, and signature verification happening in parallel to avoid bottlenecks in the execution process.
 Post-processing of the block, such as receipt generation, is handled out of the hot path meaning the next block can start execution while the previous block is undergoing post-processing.
 By default, the frequently accessed state of Sei Giga is stored in RAM for optimum performance, with the full state stored on disk.
 The system is designed to minimize disk reads by ensuring most reads for a transaction (such as balance checks) are in memory, while disk writes are performed asynchronously solely for recovery purposes.

 Overall, by decoupling execution from consensus, enabling multi-proposer parallelism, committing multiple blocks in a single tip cut, reducing the number of communication rounds, and separating data availability from the critical consensus path, the Sei Giga upgrade brings significant improvements over Sei v2.
-The improved execution client achieves a $40$x performance boost with a wholly rebuilt client from scratch, enabling $200$k TPS compared to the previous $5$k TPS.
 The faster consensus algorithm reduces voting rounds from $3$ to $1.5$, resulting in a $2$x improvement in consensus efficiency.
 The novel data availability layer with its multi-producer design delivers a $70$x improvement in block production with $180$ blocks versus $2.5$ previously while still ensuring strong Byzantine Fault Tolerance.